About The Teacher

 Around this time I was diagnosed with Hashimoto’s Thyroiditis.

-Life, as it seems, likes balance.
 My personal salvation to the city stress I was under came from several yoga studios that became like a second home to me.
 Initially, I had started dipping in to the occasional Yoga For Surfers class to perform better as a surfer.
-I absolutely loved this.
-As a result I found myself trying out various other studios in town.
+I absolutely loved this, and as a result found myself trying out various other studios in town which were specific to acro yoga.
 Until this point, yoga had always been something I did on my own, so discovering an entire community of people who shared this passion was a revelation.

-This was the period of life in which I practiced what I refer to as Glamour Yoga.
+This was the period of life in which I practiced what I refer to as "fast food yoga".
 This was Vinyasa and Ashtanga Flow.
 It was pretty.
 Each studio I visited was full of beautiful, fit people conducting a vigorous but rhythmic series of asanas.
 It was dance-like.
 It was alluring.
 It was also almost inaccessible except to those who already know their stuff.

 I worked my way in.
 I practiced hard and found myself feeling accepted.
 That was the weird part though.
 Up until now, yoga had always been a deeply personal thing to me.
 Now it was a scene.

 The problem was, however, that not everyone was really welcome in the studios.
 I remember the day I tried taking my boyfriend of the time to a studio class.
-He was older than me and not in great yoga shape.
-It took a lot of convincing from me to get him to try a class.
+He was older than me and not in great yogic condition as he spent a great deal of time sitting in a sound studio.
+It took a lot of convincing to get him to try a class.
 Throughout the entirety of his first yoga class the teacher focused on him to the point of bullying.
 She repeatedly put down his asana attempts, correcting him again and again.
 I could tell he was embarrassed.
-At the end of the class she said he needed to come to a special yoga for beginners class only.
-To my knowledge he has never tried yoga again.
+At the end of the class the teacher said he needed to come to a beginners class only next time.
+To my knowledge he has never attempted studio yoga again.

 This energy of exclusivity was something I was deeply sensitive to.
 I became increasingly aware of a sort of non-union that made me feel uncomfortable in the studio setting.
-The very definition of yoga translates roughly to “Union,” so this all seemed rather counterintuitive.
-I felt over-inflated ego, lots of it, and from all angles.
-I didn’t like it.
+The very definition of yoga (or "yog") translates roughly to “Union,” so this all seemed rather counterintuitive.
+I felt over-inflated ego from students and teachers alike, and it felt wrong to me.

 After being amongst the San Diego yoga community for nearly 5 years I now wished to stop.
 I had met some amazing people and had developed my practice, but I wanted something different.
 Something that felt more real.
 I found it in the most unlikely of places.